 Power Industrial

 The electric power industry is the generation, transmission, distribution and sale of electric power to the general public.
-The power-industrial-lucohoseelectrical industry started with introduction of electric lighting in 1882.
+The electrical industry started with introduction of electric lighting in 1882.
 Throughout the 1880s and 1890s, growing economic and safety concerns lead to the regulation of the industry.
 Once an expensive novelty limited to the most densely populated areas, reliable and economical electric power has become a requirement for normal operation of all elements of developed economies.

 By the middle of the 20th century, electric power was seen as a “natural monopoly”, only efficient if a restricted number of organizations participated in the market; in some areas, vertically-integrated companies provides all stages from generation to retail, and only governmental supervision regulated the rate of return and cost structure.